The Ultimate Chocolate Chip Tahini Cookies

 Making the dough

-I like to use a portion scoop to scoop the dough into balls.
-Portion scoops are the best because they ensure each cookie is the same size.
+4. Use a portion scoop to scoop the dough into balls.
 Place the balls about two inches apart on a parchment-lined cookie sheet, and flatten them slightly to help them form their shape in the oven.

 Final flourishes